Review: CRY HAVOC (2020)

 A reporter, Ellen (Emily Sweet, Castle Freak, Fear Pharm) has arraigned an interview with the newest name on the FBI’s most-wanted list, The Voyeur (Richard Tyson, Eternal Code, Betrayed).
 Of course, it’s all a setup as he intends to watch Havoc stalk and kill her through his wilderness compound.
 However, what neither of them knows is that a rogue cop (Robert Bronzi, Death Kiss, Once Upon A Time In Deadwood) is following her, hoping she’ll lead him to The Voyeur and his missing daughter.

 Cry Havoc has a lot in common with Perez’s previous film Cabal.
 Both revolve around a badass hero fighting a masked psychopath.
 A killer who has been brought to a highly guarded compound to torture and kill women for someone else’s purposes.
 If Cabal was Perez’s version of Silent Rage, this is a crossover between Death Wish and The Texas Chainsaw Massacre.
 Unfortunately, as tends to be the case with Perez’s films, it’s not very good.

 After starting out as a slasher, Cry Havoc changes course in the second act.
 Havoc himself vanishes while we get Bronzi taking out guards outfitted with military-grade hardware using just his revolver.
 Ellen’s interview with The Voyeur at least features some footage of Havoc from the earlier films.

 Despite all that Cry Havoc might be Perez’s best film, though that’s not saying much.
-At least this time out most of the effects are good and there’s a couple of sets of boobs, (despite all his rants about hating PC culture he fogs out Sweet’s boobs).
+At least this time out most of the effects are good and there are a couple of sets of boobs, (despite all his rants about hating PC culture he fogs out Sweet’s boobs for some reason).
 That at least helps distract from how shitty everything else is.